We finally have the full portrait.

 The design has remained virtually the same as the Project LiveWire prototype, except for the addition of a front cowl.
 The new design introduces a much more modern aesthetic to the century-old company’s lineup.
 The bike is built on a lightweight aluminum chassis.
 The exposed frame, floating upward tail, and naked silhouette are a stark contrast from the typical Harley—exactly what the company is aiming to do with what it hopes will help kindle a younger audience’s curiosity.
 The electric powertrain is set low within the frame to send the weight towards the ground and keep a low center of gravity.

 A new feature, alien to the rest of the lineup, is the “twist and go”—since its electric, the LiveWire neither has a clutch nor a gear selector.
 You only have to, well, twist and go.
-The company has also been selling the model’s performance, with the promise of a 0-to-60 in 3.5 seconds thanks to its electric powertrain.
+The company has also been selling the model’s performance: it recently confirmed that the production-ready model is expected to do 0 to 60 in three seconds thanks to its electric powertrain while top speed should hover around 110 mph.
 You can have all the range anxiety in the world: you have to admit that electric vehicles offer entertaining take offs.

 The bike will also be connected via the H-D connect which provides the owner with such useful information as battery status, parking location, service reminders, and even a tracker should the motorcycle get stolen.